DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 * 2 academic years (September to July) if you’re on a course delivered by Teach First

-* at least 1 full year (September to September) if you’re on a postgraduate teaching apprenticeship – apprenticeships must last a minimum of 12 months
+* at least 1 full year (September to September) if you’re on a postgraduate teaching apprenticeship

 Some courses can begin at other points in the year and there may be part-time courses available.